qphm/ur-data/readme.md

-This is my UR Data Analytics repository
+This repository is for my UR Data Analytics homework